32 Thanksgiving Decor Ideas Guaranteed To Inspire

 If a centerpiece that blocks conversation is your pet peeve, replace the bulky arrangement with miniature arrangements of your favorite fall flowers.

-These festive centerpieces are perfect for your Thanksgiving table.
+These festive arrangements are perfect for your Thanksgiving table.
 Get the look with heirloom or Cinderella pumpkins and a trip to the local florist.
 Simply carve the pumpkin out in a vase-shape, and fill with water and flowers.

 Layers of Linens